franciszero/RopeJumpCounter/README.md

    pip install -r requirements-dev.txt
    ```
    - **For detailed dependency information**: See `docs/DEPENDENCY_MANAGEMENT.md`

+   - This is a one-time setup - subsequent `pip install -r requirements.txt` will handle dependencies automatically.

 4. Configure the application:
    - The `config.yaml` file is already present and configured